 Are enzymes safe?

 Yes.
 Studies have determined that the great majority of orally available enzymes produce no toxicity or adverse side effects.
 1-10

 Which enzymes are in dietary supplements?

-Most dietary enzyme supplements are derived from plants such as papaya and pineapple or fungal sources.
-Enzymes derived from certain strains of Aspergillus fungi constitute the majority of enzymes in dietary supplements, and are highly purified from the fungal organism.
+Most dietary enzyme supplements are derived from fungal sources or from plants such as papaya and pineapple.
+Enzymes derived from certain strains of Aspergillus fungi make up the majority of enzymes in dietary supplements, and are highly purified from the fungal organism.

 These fungi are not the same as yeast (Candida albicans), and cannot promote or cause a yeast infection.
 Aspergillus is a common household contaminant to which we are constantly exposed.
 Many people who are sensitive to molds can take the enzymes with no problems.
 Often, fungal enzymes are better tolerated than enzymes from plant latex sources, such as papaya and pineapple.